Frustrated Syria mediator Brahimi to step down, U.N. seeks replacement

 "That his efforts have not received effective support from the United Nations body that is charged with upholding peace and security, and from countries with influence on the Syrian situation, is a failure of all of us," Ban told reporters.

-The U.N.
+The 15-member U.N.
 Security Council has been split on how to deal with the war in Syria.
-Syrian ally Russia, supported by China, has blocked three resolutions that would have condemned President Bashar al-Assad's government, threatened sanctions and called for accountability.
+Syrian ally Russia, supported by China, has blocked three resolutions that would have condemned President Bashar al-Assad's government, threatened sanctions and called for war crimes accountability.

+That deadlock is set to be exposed again when the council votes on a French-drafted resolution to refer Syria's civil war to the International Criminal Court.
+French U.N.
+Ambassador Gerard Araud said he hoped a vote could happen early next week.

+But Russian U.N.
+Ambassador Vitaly Churkin said on Tuesday of the bid to send Syria to The Hague-based court: "We don't think it's a good idea."
+He added that the move "definitely will have the effect of exacerbating those (council) differences."

+Brahimi told the Security Council about a four point plan proposed by Iran's Foreign Minister Mohammad Javad Zarif - a ceasefire, a national unity government, a constitutional review that would limit the powers of the president, and elections.

+"Their ideas are interesting and I think probably will be considered," Brahimi told reporters after the council briefing.

-Brahimi has organised two rounds of negotiations in Geneva between Assad's government and members of the opposition seeking to oust him.
+Brahimi organised two rounds of negotiations in Switzerland between Assad's government and members of the opposition.

-While there were no breakthroughs at those talks, diplomats and U.N. officials said Brahimi had wanted to continue the Geneva process to find a negotiated solution that would end the fighting, launch a political transition and begin the process of reconciliation between supporters and opponents of Assad.
+While there were no breakthroughs at those talks, diplomats and U.N. officials said Brahimi had wanted to continue the process to find a negotiated solution to end the fighting.

 But Syria's announcement that it would hold presidential elections on June 3 dealt a severe blow to Brahimi's efforts.

-He said in March a vote would likely harm any bid for a third round of talks.
+"The announcement by the Syrian government that it intends to hold presidential elections next month, with the serving president as the only serious candidate, puts additional pressure on the prospect for a settlement," he told the Security Council.

 The election is widely seen as a bid by Assad to defy widespread opposition and to extend his grip on power.

-The Council could now vote within days on a French-drafted resolution to refer the situation in Syria to the International Criminal Court, a move that Russia opposes.

-"There must be accountability for the terrible crimes that have been - and are being - committed.
-Such crimes include the deliberate starvation of communities by preventing humanitarian access," Ban said on Tuesday.

-(Reporting by Michelle Nichols and Mirjam Donath; Editing by Chizu Nomiyama, Jan Paschal and Bernadette Baum)
+(Additional reporting by Mirjam Donath; Editing by Chizu Nomiyama, Jan Paschal, Bernadette Baum and Eric Walsh)